The Hitman's Bodyguard: Production

+Development

-In May 2011, David Ellison's Skydance Media acquired the action script The Hitman's Bodyguard written by Tom O'Connor.
+In May 2011, Skydance Media acquired the action script The Hitman's Bodyguard written by Tom O'Connor.
 The script was among the top 2011 Black List of unproduced screenplays.
 While originally intended as a drama, the script underwent a "frantic" two-week rewrite to be remade into a comedy several weeks prior to filming.

-On November 4, 2015, Ryan Reynolds, Samuel L. Jackson and Gary Oldman were cast in the film, which Jeff Wadlow would direct for Millennium Films.
-Producers would be Mark Gill, John Thompson, Matt O'Toole and Les Weldon.
+On November 4, 2015, Ryan Reynolds, Samuel L. Jackson, and Gary Oldman were cast in the film, which Jeff Wadlow would direct for Millennium Films.
+Producers were to be Mark Gill, John Thompson, Matt O'Toole, and Les Weldon.
 On February 23, 2016, Élodie Yung and Salma Hayek were cast in the film, which Lionsgate would distribute in the United States.
-On March 9, 2016, it was reported that Wadlow had exited the film and Patrick Hughes signed on to direct the film.
+On March 9, 2016, Wadlow was reported to have exited the film and Patrick Hughes signed on to direct it.

+Filming

-Principal photography began on April 2, 2016 in London, Amsterdam and Sofia.
+Principal photography began on April 2, 2016, in London, Amsterdam, and Sofia.

-Originally, just one scene was to be shot in Amsterdam but when Hughes visited the location and saw its surroundings he decided to move some "London scenes" to the old inner city of Amsterdam.
+Originally, just one scene was to be shot in Amsterdam, but when Hughes visited the location and saw its surroundings, he decided to move some "London scenes" to the old inner city of Amsterdam.
 The Coventry-based scenes were also filmed in London.

 Reception

 Box office

-The Hitman's Bodyguard grossed $75.5 million in the United States and Canada and $107.9 million in other territories for a worldwide total of $176.6 million, against a production budget between $30–69 million.
+The Hitman's Bodyguard grossed $75.5 million in the United States and Canada and $107.9 million in other countries for a worldwide total of $176.6 million, against a production budget between $30 and 69 million.

-In North America, The Hitman's Bodyguard was released on August 18, 2017 and was projected to gross $17–20 million from 3,350 theaters in its opening weekend.
+In North America, The Hitman's Bodyguard was released alongside Logan Lucky and the wide expansion of Wind River, and was projected to gross $17–20 million from 3,350 theaters in its opening weekend.
 The film made $8 million on its first day (including $1.65 million from Thursday night previews).
 It went on to open to $21.4 million, topping the box office.
-In its second weekend the film made $10.3 million, finishing first at the box office in what was the combined lowest-grossing weekend since September 2001.
+In its second weekend, the film made $10.3 million, finishing first at the box office in what was the combined lowest-grossing weekend since September 2001.
 The film made another $10.5 million the following weekend, becoming the third film of 2017 to finish atop the box office for three straight weeks.
-However, while it made an estimated $12.9 million over the four-day Labor Day weekend, was again involved in a historically low weekend, as it was the worst combined holiday weekend since 1998.
+However, while it made an estimated $12.9 million over the four-day Labor Day weekend, this too was a historically low-grossing weekend for movies— indeed the worst combined holiday weekend since 1998.